View on GitHub

 In some cases, it may be appropriate to omit specific policies from ScubaGear evaluation.
 For example:

-The OmitPolicy top-level key, shown in this example ScubaGear configuration file, allows the user to specify the policies that should be omitted from the ScubaGear report.
+The OmitPolicy top-level key allows the user to specify the policies that should be omitted from the ScubaGear report.
 Omitted policies will show up as “Omitted” in the HTML report and will be colored gray.
 Omitting policies must only be done if the omissions are approved within an organization’s security risk management process.
 Exercise care when omitting policies because this can inadvertently introduce blind spots when assessing your system.

 For each omitted policy, the config file allows you to indicate the following: